 Expanding Diversity in Undergraduate Classes with Advancements in (the) Teaching (of) Economics

 This workshop provides opportunities for instructors of undergraduate courses to take part in course design activities and experience pedagogical strategies that will engage all of the students they teach.
 Attendees will have opportunities to identify learning objectives that focus on the students’ ability to “do economics” and to participate in pedagogical practices that enable students to be active participants in economic analysis.
 All accepted applicants are expected to fully engage with each of the three phases of the overall program.
-This includes constructing learning objectives, studying pedagogical practices that are collaborative and inclusive.
+This includes completing pre-workshop activities, fully participating in all sessions and activities at the workshop, and developing and implementing a plan to put what is learned at the workshop into practice.
 The workshop focuses on cooperative learning, engaging lectures, data integration, and classroom experiments.
 Workshop leaders will work with participants to integrate the lessons learned into their own courses.
-Participants will be provided opportunities to share their work at the 2023 CTREE and ASSA meetings.
+Participants will be provided opportunities to share their work at the 2024 CTREE.
 They will engage with issues of diversity and inclusion throughout the workshop including opportunities to think critically about course goals and learning outcomes, their relationship to pedagogical choices and assessment, and how such decisions might have disparate effects on those of different races, genders, and ethnicities.
 In addition, attendees will learn how to discuss the sensitive topics that are an important part of the economics classroom.